jwlodek/py_cui/docs/DocstringGenerated/Renderer.md

- unset_color_mode | Unsets the output color mode reset_cursor | Positions the cursor at the bottom right of the selected widget draw_cursor | Draws the cursor at a particular location draw_border | Draws border around widget draw_border_top | Draws top of border draw_border_bottom | Draws bottom of border draw_blank_row | Draws a blank row, with an optional border get_render_text | Converts line into renderably sized text. generate_text_color_fragments | Function that applies color rules to text, dividing them if match is found draw_text | Function that draws widget text.
+ unset_color_mode | Unsets the output color mode reset_cursor | Positions the cursor at the bottom right of the selected widget draw_cursor | Draws the cursor at a particular location draw_border | Draws ascii border around widget draw_border_top | Internal function for drawing top of border draw_border_bottom | Internal function for drawing bottom of border draw_blank_row | Internal function for drawing a blank row get_render_text | Internal function that computes the scope of the text that should be drawn generate_text_color_fragments | Function that applies color rules to text, dividing them if match is found draw_text | Function that draws widget text.